Check whether flange and web are compact or non-compact sections.

 Estimation of Zx for the section for the solved problem 9-9-6.

-This is the total section due to bending, there will be a compression force acting on the CG of the one half of the section, the neutral axis N -A is in the middle, but the force, there are two forces C1 and C2, C2 acting on the web side till the N-A, C1, and C2 have equivalent forces as T1 and T2, these forces develop the plastic moment Mp.
+This is the total section due to bending.
+A compression force will act on the CG of half of the section.
+The neutral axis N -A is in the middle, but the force, there are two forces, C1 and C2.
+C2 acts on the web side until the N-A. C1 and C2 have equivalent forces to T1 and T2.
+These forces develop the plastic moment Mp.

 The plastic section modulus Zx=At*Y bar.
 The formula is widely used for irregular shapes.